 Inventory - The Company reviews the inventory level of all products and raw materials quarterly.
 For most products that have been in the market for one year or greater, we consider inventory levels of greater than one year's sales to be excess or other items that show slower than projected sales.
 Due to limited market penetration for our products, we have decided to provide a 50% allowance against certain raw materials and finished products.
 Products that are no longer part of the current product offering are considered obsolete.
 The potential for re-sale of slow-moving and obsolete inventories is based upon our assumptions about future demand and market conditions.
-The recorded cost of obsolete inventories is then reduced to zero and the slow-moving and obsolete inventory is written off and are recorded as charges to cost of goods sold.
-All adjustments for obsolete inventory establish a new cost basis for that inventory as we believe such reductions are permanent declines in the market price of our products.
+The recorded cost of obsolete inventories is then reduced to zero and the slow-moving and obsolete inventory as we believe such reductions are permanent declines in the market price of our products.
 Generally, obsolete inventory is sold to companies that specialize in the liquidation, while we continue to market slow-moving inventories until they are sold or become obsolete.
 As obsolete or slow-moving inventory is sold or disposed of, we write it off.